Laurcons/iakabscript/SPEC.md

 ```

 ## Functions
-Functions can only be declared in the global scope, using the `hoho` keyword.
+Functions can only be declared in the global scope, using the `nu hoho deci` keyword.
 They follow this general structure:
 ```
 nu hoho deci [function_name] ia [parameters] si fa
 <3 function code here
 gata
 ```

-`function_name` needs to be a valid identifier. `parameters` is a list of formal parameter names, separated by `cu`.
+`function_name` needs to be a valid identifier. `parameters` is a list of formal parameter names.
 If the function takes no parameters, use `nimic` instead.

 ```
 <3 valid syntax